GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/10.491-500/08.Yield-Not-to-Temptation/docs.md

 Look ever to Jesus,
 He'll carry you through.

-Refrain:
-Ask the Saviour to help you,
-Comfort, strengthen, and keep you;
-He is willing to aid you,
-He will carry you through.

 ```

 - |   -  |
 -------------|------------|
 Title | Yield Not to Temptation |
 Key | B♭ Major |
-Titles | Ask the Savior to help you |
+Titles | Ask the Saviour to help you,  |
 First Line | Yield not to temptation  |
 Author | Horatio R. Palmer
 Year | 1941